asage101/CMPT371_A3_MultiplayerMinesweeper/README.md

 - Game settings (`ROWS`, `COLS`, `MINE_COUNT`)
 - Join timeout (`JOIN_TIMEOUT`)

 These values are imported by both the server and client, allowing the game setup to be easily modified without changing the main code.
-The default values are used for testing and grading.
 ---
 ## System Limitations & Edge Cases

-While building this project, we had to deal with a few common networking issues and edge cases:
+While building this project, I had to deal with a few common networking issues and edge cases:

 ### Handling Multiple Clients
 We used Python’s `threading` module so each client runs in its own thread.
 Both threads share the same game state, which is protected using a lock to avoid conflicts.